A rejected angel

 I love to photograph sculptures in public spaces.
 But they usually pose challenges exactly because they are not isolated but surrounded by buildings, people, trees and bushes, sometimes cars, other structures – in short: life.

-Sometimes it’s not necessary or even good not to isolate them because they were created with their surroundings in mind but usually this is not the case.
+Sometimes it’s not necessary or even good to isolate them because they were created with their surroundings in mind but usually this is not the case.

 So for Egido’s challenge I looked for a photo of a sculpture which presented exactly these challenges.
 Here is the sculpture of a headless angel from Bad Soden am Taunus – unfortunately I couldn’t find any more information about this piece of art.
 Surrounded by trees, a pavillon in the background, even a traffic sign.